-The panel includes two push-buttons, power and UID.
+Each control panel includes two push-buttons.

-Power

-The main power switch applies or removes primary power from the power supply to the server but maintains standby power.
-To perform most maintenance tasks, unplug the system to remove all power.
+Power: The main power switch is used to apply or remove power from the power supply to the server.
+Turning off system power with this button removes the main power but maintains standby power.
+To perform many maintenance tasks, you must unplug system before servicing.